naman14310/Interview_Prep/Subjects/OOPS/Pillars of OOPs.md

 ## @ Abstraction
 Data Abstraction is a process of providing only the essential details to the outside world and hiding the internal details, i.e., representing only the essential details in the program.

-In C++ program if we implement class with private and public members then it is an example of data abstraction.
-Data Abstraction can be achieved in two ways:
+Abstraction can be achieved in three ways:
 1. Abstraction using classes
 2. Abstraction in header files.
+3. Using Access specifiers

 #### Real World Example